CathyXueqingZhang/Jobapplication/Python/Paid_Search/README.md

-Creat by: Cathy Xueqing Zhang
+Create by: Cathy Xueqing Zhang
 This project analyze google search advertisement: Paid Search.
 Paid search is a form of digital marketing where search engines such as Google and Bing allow advertisers to show ads on their search engine results pages (SERPs).
 Paid search works on a pay-per-click model.<br/>
 <br/><br/>
 # Data Acquisition